7 Tax Deductions for Renters & Credits You May Qualify For

 No, unfortunately you cannot claim a tax deduction for rental application fees.
 However, some landlords offer to waive application fees.
 Ask your prospective landlord about their rental policies.

-How do you qualify for renters’ deductions on taxes?
+How do you qualify for tax deductions for renters?

 Each state has specific qualifications for rent deductions and credits.
 Check your state’s department of revenue website to see if you qualify.